Consent Form (Adults) Instructions & Examples

 A written consent form must contain all the required information (see Elements of Consent Checklist) and it must be capable of being fully understood by the individuals expected to read it.
 All the relevant information should be included.
 It is not sufficient to say, “Dr. Jones has explained” such things as the procedure or risks and discomforts.
 You should put these explanations in the written consent form or else use the short form consent that requires a script of the accompanying oral presentation about the procedure, risks, etc. One way or the other, the IRB needs to know what the subjects will be informed of, not merely that they will be informed.
 Technical material and the purpose of the study must be explained in lay terms.
 Procedures should be explained from the point of view of what will happen to the subject in the course of the study.

 A general rule of thumb used by federal regulators is that consent forms aimed at the general public should be written at a 7th grade reading level.
 Adjustments up or down from that standard can be made depending on the target population of subjects.
 Short sentences and the use of smaller words help to achieve lower reading levels.
 The Flesch-Kincaid grade level estimate is available by clicking on Tools, Options, Spelling & Grammar in Microsoft Word.
 It may be helpful but is only an aid for writing at the appropriate level.
 Common sense is sometimes a better guide.
-Example 1 below is a consent form written for the general public.
+The example below is a consent form written for the general public.
 The Flesch-Kincaid grade level is 6.7.

 The following link may be useful in writing consent forms: http://www.plainlanguage.gov